Modeling Baseband PLL and Phase Noise in RF Models

 Baseband signal with phase noise filtered through a baseband PLL

-In the model provided with the example, the 'Reference Oscillator' subsystem generates a signal with a constant phase offset to which phase noise has been added.
+In the model provided in the example, the reference oscillator subsystem generates a signal with a constant phase offset to which phase noise has been added.
 The Baseband PLL block applies the PLL's closed loop transfer function to this signal, producing an output with the same constant phase offset, but with filtered phase noise.
 The VCO output of this block is taken as the phase input to a block that converts amplitude and phase into a complex valued baseband signal.This is then converted to the RF Blockset complex signal envelope format (using an 'Inport' block from RF Blockset) and then to a complex baseband signal format by an 'Outport' block from RF Blockset.
 The baseband signal is then analyzed by a spectrum analyzer.
-To ease the comparison, the signal magnitude is the same for all three cases.
+The impact of the phase noise is also visible in the constellation diagram for all 3 cases listed above.
+To ease the comparison, the signal magnitude is same for all three cases.

 One can observe significant noise floor introduced for the case when baseband signal with phase noise was fed to the system.
 That gets improved by the use of baseband PLL which helps in filtering out most of the phase noise and hence dropping the noise floor in the overall spectrum.